Planning an Event on the Blacksburg Campus

 No = Proceed to step 3.

-Yes = Contact the Student Engagement and Campus Life Event Planning Office for verification of the student organization eligibility (and to confirm the contacts authorized to do business with the university on behalf of each student organization).
+Yes = Contact Student Engagement and Campus Life Event Services for verification of the student organization eligibility (and to confirm the contacts authorized to do business with the university on behalf of each student organization).

 Will the event occur in a major venue and include contracted performers?